Chapter 2. Infrastructure Components

 2.1.
 Kubernetes Infrastructure

-The master is the host or hosts that contain the master components, including the API server, controller manager server, and etcd.
-The master manages nodes in its Kubernetes cluster and schedules pods to run on nodes.
+The master is the host or hosts that contain the control plane components, including the API server, controller manager server, and etcd.
+The master manages nodes in its Kubernetes cluster and schedules pods to run on those nodes.

 Table 2.1.
 Master Components